pluhin/sa.it-academy.by/Yauheni_Mazurau/08.Docker.Docker-compose/README.md

 docker-compose --version
 ```

-Environment for configuring Mysql and Debian are taken from the .env file.
+Environment for configuring Mysql and Drupal are taken from the .env file.

-Debian health check on the local machine:
+Drupal health check on the local machine:
 - ssh -L 8000:127.0.0.1:8000 ym@192.168.56.119 -f -N
 - In the browser, enter http://localhost:8000